-When you only have one shot, you’re forced to take it more seriously.
-Training with single shot rifles is a very effective way to get impatient shooters, especially kids, to slow down and take the time to make sure they’re aiming accurately before they pull the trigger.
+When you only have one shot, you have to take it more seriously.
+Training with single shot rifles helps make impatient shooters slow down.
+They will take the time to aim accurately before they pull the trigger.

 Either way you go, you can find a rifle you’re happy with, so let’s go ahead and start with my recommendations.

 1. CZ 527 American (or CZ 527 Lux)